aws-samples/cedar-policy-validation-pipeline/README.md

 # Automate Cedar policy validation with AWS Developer Tools

-[Cedar](https://www.cedarpolicy.com/) is an open-source language that you can use to authorize policies and make authorization decisions based on those policies.
+[Cedar](https://www.cedarpolicy.com/) is an open-source language that you can use to write policies and make authorization decisions based on those policies.
 AWS security services including [AWS Verified Access](https://aws.amazon.com/verified-access/) and [Amazon Verified Permissions](https://aws.amazon.com/verified-permissions/) use Cedar to define policies.
 Cedar supports schema declaration for the structure of entity types in those policies and [policy validation](https://docs.cedarpolicy.com/policies/validation.html) with that schema.
 The solution outlined in this repository uses [Developer Tools on AWS](https://aws.amazon.com/products/developer-tools/) to implement a build pipeline that validates the Cedar policy files against a schema and runs a suite of tests to isolate the Cedar policy logic.

 Read the related AWS Security Blog post ([Automate Cedar policy validation with AWS developer tools](https://aws.amazon.com/blogs/security/automate-cedar-policy-validation-with-aws-developer-tools/)) to see how a subtle policy error that impacts permissions can "break the build" and fail the pipeline execution.